miiguelkf/DataScienceSalary/README.md

-# Project - Data Scientist Salarys in USA
+# Project - Data Scientist Salaries in USA

 ## Description
 The process of getting a job is pretty hard, starting from the interviews and going all the way to the salary negotiation.